Boardwalk Empire: Costume design

 Designed by John Dunn and tailored by Martin Greenfield, Boardwalk Empire's costumes were based on 1920s tailoring books from the Fashion Institute of Technology's research libraries and examples found at the Brooklyn Museum and the Met.
 The costumes have also been rented from the Daybreak Vintage Company located in Albany, NY which also exhibits at the Manhattan Vintage Clothing Show.
 Dunn's designs were meticulously detailed, including a collar pin for Nucky's shirts and even going so far as to incorporate specially ordered woolens for suiting.
 Dunn told Esquire magazine in a September 2010 interview, "With Marty and Terry Winters, I developed the feel for each of the characters.
 We all wanted it to be very, very accurate and specific to the period....
 I don't like to do boring clothing, but you also have to make sure that you're not suddenly putting somebody in something that isn't going to make sense four episodes from now."

 These tailors were supplied by textile importers HMS fabrics and Gladson ltd.

 Martin Scorsese's contribution

 Martin Scorsese was involved in the filming even before creator Terence Winter.
 He directed the pilot and established the look of the show, which other directors later emulated for consistency.
 He is also one of the executive producers of the show.
 Winter has stated that Scorsese weighed in on the casting decisions and reviewed all of the cuts and dailies.
-Up until the shooting of the show's first season, Scorsese and Winter would meet every Sunday afternoon to review what went on during the week where Scorsese would have comments and suggestions.
+Until the shooting of the show's first season, Scorsese and Winter met every Sunday afternoon to review what went on during the week, where Scorsese would have comments and suggestions.
 Scorsese continued to be creatively involved in the ongoing production, but did not direct any more episodes.